-Ronald H. Levine is a Principal in the Firm's Business Law & Litigation Department and Chair of the Firm’s Internal Investigations & White Collar Defense Group.
-He counsels and defends corporations, as well as directors, executives, professionals and others, confronting potential allegations of fraud or other misconduct at all stages of the government enforcement cycle: pre-enforcement internal investigations and compliance/governance counseling; responding to government inquiries, audits, subpoenas, search warrants and investigations; and trials and appeals, be they administrative, civil, qui tam or criminal.
+Ronald H. Levine is a Senior Counsel in the Firm's Business Law & Litigation Department and the former Chair of the Firm’s Internal Investigations & White Collar Defense Group.
+He counsels and defends corporations, as well as directors, executives, professionals and others, confronting potential allegations of fraud or other misconduct at all stages of the government enforcement cycle: pre-enforcement internal investigations and compliance/governance counseling; responding to government inquiries, audits, subpoenas, search warrants and investigations; and trials and appeals, be they administrative, civil, or criminal.

 He has successfully represented clients in a broad spectrum of industries, including health care, pharmaceutical and medical device, securities, financial services, banking and insurance, high-tech, education, communications, food processing and transportation.

 Formerly Chief of the Criminal Division of the U.S. Attorney’s Office in Philadelphia, Mr. Levine’s experience, ability to understand and communicate with law enforcement, close client collaboration and demonstrated willingness to take a matter to trial, have achieved favorable outcomes for his clients: dismissals; acquittals; nominal or low civil settlements; "win-win" regulatory agreements; and government criminal declinations or probation agreements.